mfisher5/FISH546/Cod-Time-Series-Project/README.md

 **Week 4 Goal** is it to have a script for running ustacks.

 In Week **4** I have made a custom python script for ustacks that can be run at the command line with a few arguments.
 The script renames files from barcode names to sample names, then creates a shell script to run each sample through the command line, then runs the shell script creating 4 output files per input file.
 I've also started on making the custom python script for cstacks.
 These scripts are located in my Scripts directory.
+I just moved a few sample files of data to the Owl server so that Steven can run the scripts to see how they work, but I haven't yet changed the file path names so that they can work from Owl.

 **Week 5 Goal** is to have a script for running cstacks.